-One dark night in Deepest Darkest Doornfontein, shortly after having been crowned The Official Inebriated World Dartsh Championsh of The World, the story of which famous victory has appeared in print elsewhere, we were smuggled out of the bar in secret to avoid a massacre by the vengeful forces that had lost to us in the final.
+One dark night in Deepest Darkest Doornfontein, shortly after having been crowned The unOfficial Inebriated World Dartsh Championsh of The World, the story of which famous victory has appeared in print elsewhere, we were smuggled out of the bar in secret to avoid a massacre by the vengeful forces that had lost to us in the final.

 Behind the bar counter, through the kitchen, past the chest freezers and out the back door into the courtyard of the New Doornfontein.
 Out into that dark night.

 Through the kitchen.
 Did you get that part?
 Through the hotel kitchen.
 Past a number of chest deep freeze cabinets.
 Out of the corner of my eye I saw one of the lids lifting, a hand reaching in and a packet being shoved under an old jersey.
-The jersey was probably part of the uniform of the new Official Inebriated World Dartsh Championsh of The World.
+The jersey was probably part of the uniform of the new unOfficial Inebriated World Dartsh Championsh of The World.

 When we got to the safety of our large and lavish room in the plush Doories residence a few blocks away we were highly relieved and thankful to have survived.
-So we reached into the huge old off-white Westinghouse we had inherited with ‘Fridge Over Troubled Waters’ written on the door in black coki pen and calmed our nerves.
+So we reached into the huge old off-white – or once-white – Westinghouse we had inherited with ‘Fridge Over Troubled Waters’ written on the door in black coki pen and calmed our nerves.
 Poor old Willie the housemaster came round to ask us to Please turn down the sound, manne, my wife is trying to sleep.
+We felt for him.

 Then an interesting aroma started to fill the room: BACON.
+Eskort bacon.
 Being fried on the two-plate hot plate.
 By My Best Man.

 Somehow he had managed to procure a small snack and was generously preparing to share it.
 Not to mention the word purloining or anything and with no video camera evidence (they hadn’t been invented yet), it remains only a suspicion that THAT’s what had been lifted from the chest deep freeze of the New Doornfontein Hotel.
 Illicitly.
 Nor do we know for sure that THAT’s who had dunnit.
-Did I mention he has a small trace of Jewish blood running through his veins, making this not only a crime, but also a sin?
+Did I mention he has a small trace of Jewish blood running through his veins, which would then make this not only a crime, but also a sin?

-As we revved up on another evening after a night’s carousing, we rollicked as poor old Willie the housemaster asked us Please to behave manne, my wife is trying to sleep.
-Another bright idea took hold in the most inebriated head in the gang: Converting the hostel angle-iron bed into a fold-away stretcher.
-You can’t bend angle-iron, but he had done a year’s engineering before he started optometry, so through persistence and focused dedication, he did.
-His skilful panel-beating expertise is depicted in the big pic *.
+Gradually another bright idea took hold in the most inebriated head in the gang: Converting the hostel angle-iron bed into a fold-away stretcher.
+You can’t bend angle-iron, but My Best Man had done a year’s engineering before he started optometry, so through persistence and focused dedication, he did.
+His skilful panel-beating expertise is depicted in the big pic above *.

 The sheer force of this exercise bumped the bed against an heirloom 5-gallon glass flagon with two ears.
 An heirloom purchased months before in a Yeoville junk shop.
 SMASH and tinkle.
 It must have been tempered glass, as there were millions of tiny pieces!
 My investment reduced to splinters.
 The crash brought the housemaster Willie to the door from his large housemaster residence adjacent.
 Please manne, I’m arsing you now to be a little bit quieter.
 My wife is trying to sleep.
 We felt for him.

 Barks – Woof Barker, another character about whom a dog-eared book should be written – sometimes inexplicably went to bed early.
 Something about a good night’s sleep.
+Can you believe it?
 One night we got home handsome and clever and Barks had locked his door.
 Which was his right, except the Fridge Over Troubled Waters was in his room, and the beer was in that fridge.
-When we failed to rouse him Chris Slabber said “Hold My Beer and Stand back!” and next minute BA-BLAM! he shot off the doorlock!
-It seems people from Die Perel with CJ numberplates carry small arms with them in case of moeilikheid.
+When we failed to rouse him, Chris Slabber said “Hold My Beer and Stand back!” and next minute BA-BLAM! he shot off the doorlock!
+It seems people from Die Pêrel with CJ numberplates carry small arms with them in case of moeilikheid.
 I didn’t know that.
-Access to refreshment obtained.
-Like the bloody Wild West!
+Access to refreshment was thus obtained.
+It was like the bloody Wild West!

-Asseblief manne, said poor housemaster Willie, My wife is trying to sleep.
+Asseblief manne, said poor gentlemanly housemaster Willie, My wife is trying to sleep.
 We felt for him.

-You’ll have a positive outlook on this if you remember:
+You’ll have a positive outlook on this eventful evening if you remember: